 Weighing the benefits and the risks

 At first glance, there are obvious benefits for choosing kava as a replacement for alcohol.
-Looking beyond recreational use, some psychoactive supplements are being considered as a treatment for many mental health issues.
+Looking beyond recreational use, some psychoactive supplements are being considered as a treatment for many mental health issues, including treating anxiety disorder.
 Research has not shown kava to create a dependence, which means you will probably be able to stop without suffering withdrawal symptoms.
 The day-after symptoms are also much milder, which means hangovers could be a thing of the past.
 But before you trade cans for kava, consider these important reminders:

 - Research is still incomplete.
 Regulation and research for supplements like kava is still very imperfect.
 The popularity of alcohol, cigarettes and other harmful substances has driven significant research.
-We know just how dangerous they are, and the FDA has much stricter rules for the manufacturers.
+We know just how dangerous they are, and the Food and Drug Administration (FDA) has much stricter rules for the manufacturers.
 Until enough time and interest has been devoted to kava and other psychoactive supplements, we may not fully understand the long-term effects.